 In this tutorial, we will be installing a basic Arch Linux system using the full disk to a computer or virtual machine(VM).

-Now we will boot into the installation DVD (or the ISO directly if you are using a VM).
+Now we will boot into the installation USB drive.
 Once it loads, you should be greeted with a screen like the one below.

 From here, press enter to boot Arch Linux.